MohgaSolimanEmam/Evaluate-a-news-article-with-Natural-Language-Processing-/README.md

-# Evaluate-a-news-article-with-Natural-Language-Processing-
+# Evaluate-a-news-article-with-Natural-Language-Processing
-FEND third project Evaluate a news article with Natural Language Processing
+this is the Evaluate a news article with Natural Language Processing udacity FEND nanodegree